guardian/support-frontend/stripe-patrons-data/README.md

 This means that the lambdas are initialised during the riffraff deploy, resulting in faster invocations.

 Config is fetched from SSM during initialisation, not during invocation.
 This means that if you want to change the lambda config you need to also deploy a different build number - otherwise a new lambda version will not be created and the new config will not be picked up.
+If you don't have a new build then you can [manually run a build from the github UI](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).

 ### stripe-patrons-data